MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-understandingperformanceissues.md

 - clients,Text control pattern
 - clients,TextRange control pattern
 ms.topic: article
-ms.date: 05/31/2018
+ms.date: 12/09/2022
 ---

-# Understanding Performance Issues
+# Understanding Performance Issues When Using the Text and TextRange Control Patterns

-This topic describes performance issues associated with using the [Text and TextRange](uiauto-implementingtextandtextrange.md) control patterns.
+This topic describes performance issues associated with using the [**Text**](/windows/win32/api/uiautomationclient/nn-uiautomationclient-iuiautomationtextpattern) and [**TextRange**](/windows/win32/api/uiautomationclient/nn-uiautomationclient-iuiautomationtextrange) control patterns.

 The [**IUIAutomationTextPattern**](/windows/desktop/api/UIAutomationClient/nn-uiautomationclient-iuiautomationtextpattern) and [**IUIAutomationTextRange**](/windows/desktop/api/UIAutomationClient/nn-uiautomationclient-iuiautomationtextrange) interfaces rely on cross-process calls—they do not provide a caching mechanism to improve performance when retrieving or processing textual content.